 I have no idea why, but humans seem to be hardwired to give advice.
 If you’re going through something, people want to tell you exactly what you should do.
 But just because everyone is offering advice, doesn’t mean that all of it (or any of it!) is any good.

-So, let’s start out by talking about the worst places to get copywriting advice (or really any kind of advice), and then end on the best places.
+So, let’s start by talking about the worst places to get copywriting advice (or really any kind of advice) and then end on the best places.

 A few years ago, I was sitting with a group of friends and one of them was talking about how confused she was by how the guy she was seeing was very slow about texting her back.
 We all had a few things to say about it, but no one was louder than her perpetually single roommate.

 Her roommate was saying things like, “You deserve better!
 You need to kick that guy to the curb!”
 And maybe this guy wasn’t the right one for her, but as someone who is very much in love with a man who is wonderful in many ways but also happens to be terrible at returning texts, “kicking him to the curb” probably shouldn’t be your first reaction.

 My point is this: If you’re looking for relationship advice, don’t look to your single friends or your friends in bad relationships/marriages.
 If they were right and had valid advice, they wouldn’t be single or be in bad relationships!

 The same thing goes for career advice (and, really, advice in any arena): If you’re looking for advice, don’t seek it or take it from people who haven’t succeeded in their careers.
 If their advice worked, they’d be successful.
 But they’re not.

 The Best Place to Get Copywriting Advice